DVillers77/HTML-AND-CSS-PROJECTS/ASSIGNMENT_INDEX.md

 * **Reflection/Learning Note:** Successfully navigated to `https://www.learncodinganywhere.com/` and utilized Chrome's developer tools to inspect the page source, confirming the presence of HTML comments that are not rendered visually on the page.
 This hands-on assignment reinforced the understanding of HTML comment visibility and their purpose.

 ---

+## SUBSECTION E: LISTS AND TABLES WITH HTML AND CSS

+---